By Mike Brasher, Ph.D., and Dale Humburg, former DU Chief Scientist

 • Clarified that it is allowable to take migratory game birds from a blind or other place of concealment camouflaged with natural vegetation and allows the hunting of migratory game birds from a blind or other place of concealment camouflaged with vegetation from agricultural crops as long as the use of such camouflage does not result in the exposing, depositing, distributing, or scattering of grain or other feed.

-• Standing crops or flooded standing crops (including aquatics); standing, flooded, or manipulated natural vegetation; flooded harvested croplands; or lands or areas where seeds or grains have been scattered solely as the result of a normal agricultural planting, harvesting, post-harvest manipulation or normal soil stabilization practice;
+"However, nothing in this paragraph prohibits the taking of any migratory game bird, including waterfowl, coots, and cranes, on or over the following lands or areas that are not otherwise baited areas: standing crops or flooded standing crops (including aquatics); standing, flooded, or manipulated natural vegetation; flooded harvested croplands; or lands or areas where seeds or grains have been scattered solely as the result of a normal agricultural planting, harvesting, post-harvest manipulation or normal soil stabilization practice."

-A more detailed summary of regulations related to baiting and waterfowl hunting can be found at the following link - https://www.fws.gov/le/waterfowl-hunting-and-baiting.html
+A more detailed summary of regulations can be found: https://www.fws.gov/media/waterfowl-hunting-and-baiting

-Our obligation as waterfowl hunters and conservationists is to take the time to understand the background behind regulations and accurately communicate them when inclined to do so.
+As hunters and conservationists, it’s our responsibility to take time to understand the background of these regulations and to communicate them accurately when doing so.